 Moreover, it was great not having to sit at a desk, staring at a computer, but to be in motion.
 Also, we had really nice colleagues.
 They always asked about our weekend plans and gave tips and advice on what we have to see and to do during our time in New Zealand.

-Our time in New Zealand
+Our Time in New Zealand

 Of course, we accepted most of the advice willingly.
 Unfortunately, three months were almost not enough to see everything from New Zealand, even though we have seen a lot.
-Luckily, we bought a car after the first wee to explore New Zealand on our own.
+Luckily, we bought a car after the first week to explore New Zealand on our own.
 We thought this was more comfortable than just accepting planned offers and after our three months, we also were able to sell it again.
 We also contacted Monique, our contact from Studentsgoabroad in New Zealand, to ask if buying a car makes sense and what aspects we should pay attention to.

 This might also be interesting for you